 You'll need the following information to register a SQL Server database with an ArcGIS Server site:

-If database authentication is used, you must provide a valid database user name and password.
-You must save this information with the connection file.
+If database authentication is used, you must provide a valid database user name and password and save this information with the connection file.

 If operating system authentication is used, use a domain account for the ArcGIS Server account, add it as a login to the SQL Server instance, and map it to a user you create in the database.
 ArcGIS Server will use this account to connect to the database.